A tribune for women

 The Talks

-After more than 40 talks that have attracted over 70 prominent figures of the cinema world, Women In Motion has become a platform of choice for helping to change mindsets, to celebrate women of influence, and to think about both the role of women and the recognition they receive in arts and culture.
+After more than 40 Talks spotlighting over 70 personalities, Women In Motion has become a platform of choice for helping to change mindsets and to think about both the role of women and the recognition they receive in arts and culture.

 background image